Lauren Ashcraft is a Democratic Socialist comedian who ran for Congress in NY-12 in 2020.

 Worst comedy advice you ever got?

-Literally every piece of advice that a non-comedian has ever given to me, especially when they interchange standup comedy and improve.
+Literally every piece of advice that a non-comedian has ever given to me, especially when they confuse standup comedy and improv.

 Favorite response to “What’s it like to be a woman in comedy”?

 The community of women and LGBTQIA+ comedians has been AMAZING and empowering to be part of.
 It fortunately and unfortunately a bonding experience to navigate industry together and stand behind one other.